General Travel Baseball Information

 What is Travel Baseball?

-What is Travel Baseball – Travel Baseball is played during the Spring, as is in-house baseball, except the games are on Friday nights and Sunday afternoons, usually starting the first week of April and ending by the first week of June.
-When playing travel baseball your son must also play in-house baseball.
-Thus, your son, if selected, would play on 2 teams in the Spring – his in house team, and the travel team.
-The purpose of the Travel team is to offer a more challenging level of baseball than can be seen in the in-house league.
+What is Travel Baseball – Travel Baseball is played during the Spring, as is Rec baseball, except the games are on Friday nights and Sunday afternoons, usually starting the first week of April and ending by the first week of June.
+When playing travel baseball your son must also play Rec baseball.
+Thus, your son, if selected, would play on 2 teams in the Spring – his Rec team, and the travel team.
+The purpose of the Travel team is to offer a more challenging level of baseball than can be seen in the Rec league.
 The intention of the Travel League is to have many players with similar talent levels competing with each other on a weekly basis.
-Our travel teams compete In Suburban Travel Baseball League.
+Our travel teams compete in the Suburban Travel Baseball League.
 They will play against their counterparts from, Warrington, Horsham, Deep Run, Lenape Valley, Doylestown, and other surrounding area teams.
 Playing travel baseball is an excellent opportunity to further develop the talents of all the boys on the team.

 Player and Parent Commitment – Playing travel and tournament baseball will require a commitment by not only the players, but also the parents.
-As mentioned above, the season runs concurrently with the in-house season.
-With that said, by mid April, the Travel team players will play Friday and Sunday, plus an in-house game on Saturday and one weekday.
-Additionally, expect to practice once a week, which will result in at least five days of baseball per week for your son.
+As mentioned above, the season runs concurrently with the Rec season.
+With that said, by mid April, the Travel team players will play Friday and Sunday, plus a Rec game on Saturday and one weekday.
+Additionally, expect to practice once a week, which will result in five days of baseball per week for your son.
 This is stated so as to inform you prior to tryouts, and not have you be surprised later.
-The player is also required to play in 75% of their in house games to remain eligible for the travel season and travel tournaments.
+Travel players are required to attend 75% of their Rec practices and games to remain eligible for the travel season and travel tournaments.
+Failure to do so can result in removal from the travel roster.

 Differences between Travel Baseball and Intramural Baseball

-- Travel permits unlimited base stealing, Intramural limits the number of steals per inning.
+- Travel permits unlimited base stealing, Rec limits the number of steals per inning.

-- Travel pitchers generally throw harder & faster than those in most Intramural programs.
+- Travel pitchers generally throw harder & faster than those in most Rec programs.

-- Travel players are not guaranteed to play every inning or even in every game.
-Intramural programs focus on instruction and equal playing time for all.
+- Travel players are not guaranteed to play every inning.
+The Rec program focus' on instruction and equal playing time for all.

 Travel players should understand that belonging to a Travel team is a unique opportunity and places that individual among the BEST Baseball players in the Montgomery / Bucks County region.
 There is no other venue where so many talented youngsters play competitive baseball at these age levels.